RE-PO: Robust Enhanced Policy Optimization as a General Framework for LLM Alignment: Experiments

 \paragraph{Evaluation benchmarks.} We assess model performance on two widely recognized evaluation benchmarks.
 The first is AlpacaEval 2 \citep{dubois2024length}, an automatic, LLM-based evaluator that measures model performance by computing the win rate against reference outputs.
 It provides both a raw Win Rate (WR) and a Length-Controlled (LC) Win Rate to account for verbosity bias.
 The second is Arena-Hard \citep{li2024crowdsourced}, a challenging benchmark composed of difficult prompts crowdsourced from the LMSYS Chatbot Arena.
 It is designed to differentiate high-performing models by testing them on complex, real-world user queries.
 Performance is reported as the win rate against a suite of other models.

-\paragraph{Implementation details.} All experiments were conducted using the Hugging Face TRL library \citep{vonwerra2022trl}.
-We performed full-parameter fine-tuning for all models, leveraging DeepSpeed ZeRO-3 \citep{rasley2020deepspeed} to manage memory across our hardware setup.
-Models were trained for a single epoch using the AdamW optimizer \citep{loshchilov2019decoupled} with a cosine learning rate scheduler, a peak learning rate of $5 \times 10^{-7}$, and a global batch size of 64.
-We also maintained an exponential moving average (EMA) of the model parameters with a decay rate of $\alpha=0.1$.
-The temperature for DPO and its variants was set to $\beta=0.01$.
-For all LCPO variants, the reliability parameter was initialized to $\eta^{(0)}=0.9$ and was updated via the E-step after the training epoch was complete.
-All training was performed on a cluster of 8x NVIDIA A800 40GB GPUs.

-\paragraph{Baseline algorithms.} To demonstrate that LCPO operates as a versatile meta-framework, we benchmark it against four popular direct preference alignment methods: DPO \citep{rafailov2023direct}; IPO \citep{azar2023general}, which uses a squared hinge loss to optimize preferences; SimPO \citep{meng2024simpo}, which proposes a simplified, reference-free reward formulation normalized by sequence length; and CPO \citep{xu2024contrastive}, which adds a term to directly maximize the likelihood of the preferred response.
-For each of these baselines, whose loss functions are detailed in Table~\ref{tab:loss_comparison_compact}, we compare the original algorithm to its LCPO-enhanced counterpart (e.g., DPO vs. LCPO-DPO).
+\paragraph{Baseline algorithms.} To demonstrate that RE-PO operates as a versatile meta-framework, we benchmark it against four popular direct preference alignment methods: DPO \citep{rafailov2023direct}; IPO \citep{azar2023general}, which uses a squared hinge loss to optimize preferences; SimPO \citep{meng2024simpo}, which proposes a simplified, reference-free reward formulation normalized by sequence length; and CPO \citep{xu2024contrastive}, which adds a term to directly maximize the likelihood of the preferred response.
+For each of these baselines, we compare the original algorithm to its RE-PO-enhanced counterpart (e.g., DPO vs. RE-DPO). \rebuttal{~In addition, we include robustness-oriented baselines rDPO \citep{chowdhury2024provably} and H\"older-DPO \citep{fujisawa2025scalable}, as well as simple label-smoothing variants for each method.
+The results are shown in Table~\ref{tab:paired_shared_method}.}